dlang-tour/english/basics/controlling-flow.md

         ... // body
     }

-Thus this example repeats it's body 10 times.
+Thus this example repeats its body 10 times.

 ### Foreach Loop